BrianHHough/Full-Stack-Curriculum---App-Academy/02_Intro to Programming/10_Array_Methods_&_Enumerables/README.md

         puts

-# Lecture 6: Enumerables Part I
+# Lecture 6: Enumerables Part I - More Efficient than While Loops for Arrays and Strings

 Group of methods, called Enumerables, let us iterate in a cleaner way.
 Right now, we have three elements to a loop, which is below.
 This is our old method below, which returns `Jan Feb Mar Apr`.